margaretmf/margaretmf.github.io/poetry.md

 More broadly, I love home on earth with all of humanity.

-## Home ##

-## Religious Liberty ##

-## Democratic Republic and Debate ##

 **I am interested in music lyrics that represent Freedom, Women's Independence, The Union, and I am exploring with these words.**

-## Taking Back the Night ##
-Flying into the night sky, I take back the night, where the night in reality is a silent night.
-I sing with the stars, where everyone has a place.
-In the depth of the darkness of the night, the light shines through the window, and the stars glitter and shine, and light the path.
-I know I am held so tightly because of how brightly the light shines.

-## Prison in Home ##
-Before the quarantine, I became a prison in my own home.
-I felt like I was quarantined before the quarantine.
-I felt like I was imprisoned before being imprisoned.
-I felt like I was ostracized, yet connected before feeling close to losing it all.
-I am compassionate, but I became something that does not represent my true self.
-I am genuine and real, but I became fake, a fraud, and spiteful.
-I was afraid, I felt hurt from opening up.
-God was there, but I was not paying full attention.
-He was right, goodness was running after me, and angels proved that "goodness was running after me", but willfulness took over and used me.
-Knowing what's right, but doing what's wrong will lead to prison.
-Complaining when I could pause, and being grateful will lead to prison.

 ## The South ##
 What is in the South?